DavidWarrenKatz/programmedAging/genetic_basis.md

 An organism’s lifespan has a strong genetic component, as evidenced by the following four observations:

+The program could be written in information embedded in the centrioloes, for example.

 1. **There are often large species-specific differences in lifespan.**

 2. **Different genotypes of the same species often have different average lifespans.
 The most striking example of this in many species is the sex difference in lifespan.**